philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 This is a beautiful example of how you can write about the findings of small scale research in a way that accentuates the value *and* acknowledges whatever limitations are present.
 You can do *both*, and it does not reduce the value or importance of the work.

+This nuanced and honest approach to presenting findings will be unappealing to those who are unmotivated to gain a nuanced and honest understanding of the answers you are pursuing.
+That may end up being a lot of people!
+But this niche appeal is baked into the whole idea of small-scale research, and so it shouldn't come as a surprise that our approach to presenting findings is consistent with the whole project's honest and nuanced approach to seeking answers.

 </div></div>